Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

-The order parameter of the superfluid-to-normal fluid transition is the condensate complex amplitude $\psi = \sqrt{N_0}\ee^{\ii \phi}$ \cite{gunton:1968,pitaevskii:2016}.
-The ordered phase is associated with long-range order which manifests itself through a macroscopic population $N_0 \gg 1$ of the zero quasi-momentum mode $\bm{q} = \bm{0}$, corresponding to the mode of the condensate.
-In the following we focus on the amplitude of the order parameter $| \psi | = \sqrt{N_0}$.
-Our detection method is ideally suited to monitor the full statistics of $|\psi|$ as it reconstructs the 3D momentum distribution atom-by-atom.
-It relies on a long time-of-flight expansion towards a pair of micro-channel plates, allowing to measure the momentum $\hbar \bm{k}$ of individual atoms with a detection efficiency of about \SI{50}{\percent} (\figref{fig:fig2}a,b).
-More details on the experimental apparatus can be found in our previous works \cite{cayla:2018a, tenart:2021a, bureik:2025} and in the Methods.
+In classical field theory, the 3D XY transition is associated with a complex-valued order parameter $\psi = |\psi|\ee^{\ii\phi}$.
+In our quantum system, the order parameter is a field operator $\hat{\psi}$ destroying a particle in the condensate mode \cite{pitaevskii:2016}.
+Its squared amplitude $\hat N_0 = \hat \psi^\dag\hat\psi$ is an observable that corresponds to the integer-valued number of particles $N_0$ in the $\bm{q} = \bm{0}$ quasi-momentum mode.
+The ordered phase manifests itself through a macroscopic population $N_0 \gg 1$.
+Our detection method --- specific to metastable helium \cite{vassen:2012} --- is ideally suited to reconstruct the full statistics of $|\psi|$ from measuring $|\psi|= \sqrt{N_0}$ in each experimental shot, as it probes the 3D momentum distribution atom-by-atom (\figref{fig:fig2}a,b).
+More details on the apparatus can be found in our previous works \cite{cayla:2018a, tenart:2021a, bureik:2025} and in the Methods.
 We show in \figref{fig:fig2}b exemplary single-shot experimental realisations.
-For $u < \uc$, we measure the typical 3D diffraction pattern associated with a superfluid with long-range phase coherence.
-Deep in the Mott insulator regime ($u > \uc$), where phase coherence is lost, the 3D momentum distribution is featureless.
-In the following, for each experimental shot we denote $N$ the total detected atom number in the the first Brillouin zone (blue cube in \figref{fig:fig2}b corresponding to all momentum states $k_i < \kd/2$, $i = x, y, z$) and $N_0=|\psi|^{2}$ the detected atom number in a sphere of radius $|\delta \bm{k}| = \num{0.03}\kd$ centred on $\bm{k} = \bm{0}$ (Methods).
+For $u < \uc$, we observe the 3D diffraction pattern associated with a superfluid with long-range phase coherence.
+Deep in the normal (finite-temperature Mott insulator) regime ($u > \uc$), phase coherence is lost and the distribution is featureless.
+For each shot we denote by $N$ the total detected atom number in the first Brillouin zone (blue cube in \figref{fig:fig2}b) and $N_0=|\psi|^{2}$ the detected atom number in a sphere of radius $|\delta \bm{k}| = \num{0.03}\kd$ centred on $\bm{k} = \bm{0}$ (Methods).
 Here, $\kd = 2\pi/d$ is the lattice momentum, with $d$ the lattice constant.
+The statistics of $N_0$ are slightly influenced by the fluctuations of $N$ (see Supplementary Information (SI), section \ref{SM:postselection}).
+Post-selecting on $N$ (\figref{fig:fig2}c) allows us to evaluate and reduce this effect.